Top 5 Coastal & Beach House Flooring Ideas for Breezy Living

 Surfboard decor, macrame wall hangings, potted palms, wicker baskets, light blue and sandy accents.

-Named after Laguna Beach, this floor captures the soft golden sand of California's most famous coastal town.
-Laguna Sand sits in that sweet spot between blonde and tanâlighter than most oak floors but warmer than whitewashed options.
-It's the floor that makes a room feel like it has good natural light, even when it doesn't.
+Lenexa Creek lands in that sweet spot between blonde and tan—lighter than most oak floors but warmer than whitewashed options.
+Its mid-tan tone with a gentle, even grain captures the soft glow of sun-warmed sand.
+It's the wood-look floor that makes a room feel like it has good natural light, even when it doesn't.

 Best For: